decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     r: number;
 }

-// Warning: (ae-missing-release-tag) "PBGltfContainer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBGltfContainer {
     src: string;
 }

-// Warning: (ae-missing-release-tag) "PBMaterial" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBMaterial {
     // (undocumented)